Working Papers

 “The Reversal QE”

-Abadi, Brunnermeier, and Koby (AER, 2023) study the conditions under which a reversal interest rate exists—the rate at which a decrease in the reference interest rate becomes contractionary for lending.
-This occurs when the reduction in net interest income (NII) for banks outweighs the higher capital gains from bond holdings.
-We examine a similar channel through quantitative easing (QE): QE also reduces NII, and when it is costly to increase loans due to leverage costs or when banks hold reserves that are return-dominated to satisfy liquidity coverage ratio (LCR) requirements or decrease equity costs, persistent QE may eventually harm banks’ net worth.
-This channel is influenced by the duration and announcement of the QE exit.
-Additionally, QE changes the steady-state holdings of government bonds, mitigating the capital gains channel of an expansionary monetary shock.
+Abstract: We study the conditions under which Quantitative Easing (QE) can become contractionary for lending.
+This occurs when the reduction in banks’ net interest income (NII) outweighs the capital gains from their bond holdings, aligning with the concept of the Reversal Interest Rate.
+We explore a similar mechanism through central bank balance sheet expansions: QE reduces NII, and when it becomes costly to increase lending—due to leverage costs or the need to hold return-dominated reserves to meet liquidity coverage ratio (LCR) requirements—persistent QE may eventually harm banks’ net worth.
+This channel is further influenced by the announcement and timing of the QE exit (QT).
+In particular, an open-ended QE program can erode bank net worth by compressing credit and term spreads.
+Furthermore, QE alters the steady-state composition of government bond holdings, diminishing the capital gains channel associated with expansionary monetary shocks.

-“Monetary Policy Normalization: The Role of Rate Hikes, MBS and Treasuries” with Florencia Airaudo
+“Monetary Policy Normalization: The Role of Rate Hikes, Mortgages and Treasuries” with Florencia Airaudo